Frequently Asked Questions

 Do I need to know what flowers I want before our consultation?

 No!
 I love to design.
-Not to be arrogant, but I’m the expert, and prefer helping you discover flowers, and make suggestions.
+I’m an expert, and prefer helping you discover flowers, and make suggestions.
 I love when my brides give a general guideline like a color palette or a shape, and then let me do what I’m best at: DESIGN!
-Trust your professionals.
-I am pretty scrupulous about keeping everything within your budget.
-If your asks are too tight, I will discuss with you and move from there.
-What is very helpful to know is what all you would like to try to fit within your budget.
-The other thing that’s REALLY helpful is if you know any flowers you really really love or are meaningful to you, or if there’s anything you really do NOT like.
+The main thing that’s REALLY helpful is if you know any flowers you really really love or are meaningful to you, or if there’s anything you really do NOT like.

 FAQ #3